Note: see session law sections for effective dates.

 (3) goals the client must reach to complete treatment and terminate services.

-(a) An alcohol and drug counselor must write a discharge summary for each client.
-The summary must be completed within five days of the client's service termination or within five days from the client's or program's decision to terminate services, whichever is earlier.
+(a) An alcohol and drug counselor must write a service discharge summary for each client.
+The service discharge summary must be completed within five days of the client's service termination.
+A copy of the client's service discharge summary must be provided to the client upon the client's request.

 (b) The service discharge summary must be recorded in the six dimensions listed in section 245G.05, subdivision 2, paragraph (c), and include the following information: